Dialogue Counseling

 Professional Counselor Associate, M.A.

-I work with: Adults, Couples, Teens
+I work with: Adults, Teens (14+)

-In my personal life, I enjoy visiting record shops and discovering new music, spending time outdoors, exercising, and watching movies with my partner.
+In my personal life, I enjoy visiting record shops and discovering new music, spending time outdoors, exercising, traveling, and watching movies with my partner.

 I am currently only able to accept clients who reside in the state of Oregon.